-A teepee's main structure is made from three poles that are arranged as a tripod.
+A teepee's main structure is cone-shaped and made from three poles of lodgepole pine or red cedar that are arranged as a tripod.
 Other slightly shorter poles are then laid onto this tripod to help support the teepee walls.
+Ropes made of raw hide and wooden pegs were used to bind the poles together.
+The teepee's construction made it easy to assemble and disassemble, which fit well with the lifestyle of the nomadic Plains Indians that moved frequently while hunting.

-Native American teepees were clad in animal skins, especially that of the buffalo.
+Native American teepees were clad in untanned and tanned animal skins, especially that of the buffalo.
+They were also sometimes covered in blankets or rectangular pieces of cloth.
 Most modern examples are wrapped in canvas.
+Historically, teepee's were unpainted.

 Who Used It

-The teepee is ideally suited to the nomadic lifestyle and was used by Plains Indian tribes such as the Lakota, Shoshone and Sioux.
-The word "teepee" comes from the Lakota language.
+The teepee is ideally suited to a nomadic lifestyle and was used by Indian tribes on the Great Plains and Canadian Prairies such as the Lakota, Shoshone and Sioux.
+The word "teepee" comes from the Lakota language and means "a dwelling" or "they dwell."

 Who Didn't Use It